Estamos locos... ¿o qué?

 Estamos locos... ¿o qué?
-(Castilian for Are we crazy... aren't we?) is the third studio album by Spanish rock band Hombres G, released in 1987.
+(Castilian for Are we crazy... or what?) is the third studio album by Spanish rock band Hombres G, released in 1987.
 The title, when translated literally into English, means "Are we crazy, or what?"

 History

 After finishing filming their first movie, Sufre mamón, Hombres G began work on their third studio album.
 David Summers isolated himself for a week at a family house in Huelva and upon returning to the rest of the band, had composed 12 songs.
 To avoid pressure, Hombres G left for Manchester, where they recorded Estamos locos... ¿o qué? with producer Carlos Narea.